soyart/webtools/artnoi.com/src/index.md

 See my embarassing code on [my GitHub](https://github.com/soyart).

-Or you read my unpopular opinions on [my Twitter](https://twitter.com/artnoi).
+Or you can read my unpopular opinions on [my Twitter](https://twitter.com/artnoi).

 ## Credits

-The website partially uses monospaced [TTF Hack](https://sourcefoundry.org/hack/), which is my desktop and terminal font face, with blue-ish color scheme from [Iceberg](https://github.com/cocopon/iceberg.vim).
+The website partially uses monospace [TTF Hack](https://sourcefoundry.org/hack/), which is my desktop and terminal font face, with blue-ish color scheme from [Iceberg](https://github.com/cocopon/iceberg.vim).